krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 Since QPACK allows headers to be processed out of order, it might be possible that an header block may contain references to entries that have already been evicted by the time it arrives.
-For example, suppose HB was encoded after HA, and HB evicts an entry reference by HA.
+For example, suppose HB was encoded after HA, and HB evicts an entry referenced by HA.
 If due to network drops HB is decoded first, the reference in HA will become invalid.

 To handle this with minimal complexity, QPACK takes the following approach: if